lluis90badia/lbadialabwork/syria_final_project/README.md

 According to the UNHCR data, there are clear differences between the countries where the Syrian population wanted to apply (that does not mean they got accepted as a refugee) or were seeking asylum and the ones who ended up in closer countries as refugees.

 Besides, there is a contrast between the Asylum-Seekers and the Asylum-Applicants.
 About the first ones, not only were seeking in European countries but countries such as the USA or Libya; whereas the latter ones were choosing mostly European countries which are members of the European Union.

-In summary, Germany is, by far, the country with more applications throughout the conflict (so far).

 ## Conclusions